 Pay Attention To Visual Appeal

 You may not think that the font you pick has a big impact on the customers.
 After all, it’s the product or service itself that’s important, right?
 Unfortunately, that’s wrong.
 You need to think of your website as an online storefront.
-No matter how good a product is, someone won’t go into the store if it looks broken down, unsafe, or dirty, right?
+No matter how good a product is, someone won’t go to the store if it looks broken down, unsafe, or dirty, right?
 The same rules apply to your website.
 You need to make sure it looks clean, uniform, and up to date with the current standards of web design.
 Anything less and you might end up chasing customers away instead of drawing more to you.

 This means you have to focus on every visual aspect of the site itself.
-The font, the colors, the spacing – absolutely everything should be done with a purpose, and the end result should be something that looks great together.
-This is why some business owners opt to hire a graphic designer to tackle the appearance of their site, since it’s such a huge subject to handle.
+The font, the colours, the spacing – absolutely everything should be done with a purpose, and the end result should be something that looks great together.
+This is why some business owners opt to hire a graphic designer to tackle the appearance of their site since it’s such a huge subject to handle.

 Practice Product Placement

 Since you’re keeping your website simple, it’s important to know where things go.
 Have an idea of where you want the customer’s eye drawn, and work your website around that.
 You want to be able to lead your customer easily to the places that you want them to see the most.
 This could be a different site, a blog post, or the page that they can buy your product or service on.
 Whatever it is, your customer needs to be able to find it easily, so make sure it’s up front and center without being too glaringly bold.

 These days, you can create your own small business website design with the help of other websites that are there to make the creation process as easy as possible for you.
 With all of the control of building a website at your fingertips, there are plenty of chances for you to do some experimentation.
 The great thing about website building is that you don’t need to make your website “go live” right away.
 This means you can tinker with it as much as you want before other people can view it.
 Experiment with colours, product placement, design, usability, and everything else to determine what will be the best fit for you.